Topological flocking models in spatially heterogeneous environments

 Flocking is a fascinating self-organized phenomenon observed in a large number of artificial and biological systems~\cite{vicsek2012collective,marchetti2013hydrodynamics}, including bacterial swarms~\cite{zhang2010collective, sokolov2012physical, peruani2012collective, gachelin2014collective}, fish schools~\cite{calovi2018disentangling}, and sheep herds~\cite{ginelli2015intermittent}, among many other examples.
 The large-scale properties of these active systems crucially depend on the type of interaction neighborhood of the moving agents.
 Two fundamentally different types of interaction neighborhood have been explored, the so-called metric~\cite{vicsek1995novel} and topological ones~\cite{ballerini2008interaction}.

 In metric models, the neighborhood of a particle is defined via the Euclidean distance between the focal and the neighboring particles, and the number of neighbors of the focal particle scales with the local particle density.
 As a result of the competition between velocity alignment among neighbors and noise-induced decoherence, metric flocking models undergo spontaneous symmetry breaking~\cite{marchetti2013hydrodynamics}.
-In two-dimensional, ideally homogeneous media, the order that emerges in these non-equilibrium systems is long-ranged (LRO)~\cite{toner1998flocks,toner2005hydrodynamics}, giant density fluctuations are observed~\cite{toner2005hydrodynamics,ramaswamy2003active}, and the phase transition is characterized by the presence of high-order, high-density bands that move across the system~\cite{gregoire2004onset,chate2008modeling,solon2015phase,solon2015pattern,bertin2006boltzmann,ihle2011kinetic,caussin2014emergent}.
-The presence of spatial heterogeneities, ubiquitous in all experimental and real-world active systems~\cite{bechinger2016active}, dramatically affects the large-scale properties of metric active systems.
-The emergent order becomes quasi-long-ranged (QLRO)~\cite{chepizhko2013optimal}, there exists an optimal noise that maximizes collective motion~\cite{chepizhko2013optimal}, spontaneous particle trapping and anomalous transport are observed~\cite{chepizhko2013diffusion,peruani2018cold,bhattacharjee2019bacterial}, and above a given density of spatial heterogeneities, polar bands are no longer observed~\cite{chepizhko2015active,morin2017distortion}.
+In ideally homogeneous media, the order that emerges in these non-equilibrium systems in two dimensions is long-ranged (LRO)~\cite{toner1998flocks,toner2005hydrodynamics}, giant density fluctuations~\cite{toner2005hydrodynamics,ramaswamy2003active} are observed, and the phase transition is characterized by the presence of high-order, high-density bands that move across the system~\cite{gregoire2004onset,chate2008modeling,solon2015phase,solon2015pattern,bertin2006boltzmann,ihle2011kinetic,caussin2014emergent}.
+The presence of spatial heterogeneities or quenched disorder (e.g. obstacles, inhomogeneous substrates, etc), ubiquitous in all experimental and real-world active systems~\cite{bechinger2016active}, dramatically affects the large-scale properties of metric flocking models.
+In scalar active matter, it was found that obstacles can lead to jamming, frozen states, and moving chains~\cite{Reichhardt2014a,Reichhardt2014b,Yang2017,reichhardt2018}.
+For vectorial active matter in the presence of quenched disorder, it was shown first numerically~\cite{chepizhko2013optimal} and later analytically~\cite{toner2018swarming} that order becomes quasi-long-ranged (QLRO).
+It was also found, using a minimal model, there exists an optimal noise that maximizes collective motion~\cite{chepizhko2013optimal}, a result later confirmed in more realistic simulations~\cite{martinez2018collective}.
+Furthermore, it was also predicted that spontaneous particle trapping leading to anomalous transport can occur~\cite{chepizhko2013diffusion}, a prediction in line with recent findings in bacteria~\cite{bhattacharjee2019bacterial}.
+In addition, it was also shown the existence of multiple attractor for flocks flying through the same realization of quenched disorder, meaning that the fate and history of the flock is strongly dependent on the initial condition~\cite{peruani2018cold}.
+Finally, it was found in models~\cite{chepizhko2015active} and experiments~\cite{morin2017distortion}, that above a given density of spatial heterogeneities, polar bands vanish.